4th Special Service Brigade: Juno Beach (48 Commando)

 48 Commando were to land at Nan Red sector of Juno Beach with the objective of assaulting the strongpoint at Langrune-sur-Mer and then to link-up with 41 Commando, sealing the breach between the 3rd Canadian Infantry Division and the British 3rd Infantry Divisions.
 On their approach to the shore, two of their ships struck underwater obstacles and sank.
 Weighed down by their equipment, many of the marines drowned in the surf.
 Those that did get ashore faced intense German small arms fire.
-The combined effect of these two situations was that only fifty percent of the Commando got off the beach unscathed.
+The combined effect of these two situations was that only fifty per cent of the Commando got off the beach unscathed.

 Once off the beach, 48 Commando advanced to their objective, the heavily defended guns at Langrune.
 As they approached, the destroyer HMS Vigilant bombarded the position, with little effect due to the heavy fortifications.
 The commandos found the strong-point protected by snipers, mines, machine guns and a 4 ft concrete wall.

 They were then joined by two Centaur Support Tanks from the 1st Royal Marine Support Regiment.
 The first of these tanks moved toward the wall firing its 95mm howitzer and obliterated a machine-gun bunker that had been covering the crossroads.
 The second Centaur began to move into position, but struck a mine while approaching the wall, forcing the crew to bail out and join the commandos.
 With the Centaurs out of ammunition or disabled, the attack faltered.
 B Troop raced across the intersection to a house opposite only to discover that it had been fortified, with the windows and doors facing the strongpoint filled with concrete.
 The commandos had no choice but to bring down the wall.
 They set a charge at its base, but the fortification was too strong.